ParallelMaths/parallel/pages/7-22-maths-jokes.md

 seconds?

 Here is Gauss's trick in three stages:
-1. Pair up all the numbers in the following way and add them up:
+1. Pair up all the numbers in the following way and add them together:
 	1 + 100 = 101,
 	2 + 99 = 101,
 	3 + 98 = 101